How to Read Your SEP IRA Calculator Results

 2. Traditional IRA

 A Traditional IRA is the simplest and most straightforward retirement benefit account available.
 Traditional IRAs aren’t employer-sponsored—anyone who’s eligible can set one up on their own.
 Using a Traditional IRA, investors can make up to $5,500 per year in pre-tax contributions.
-For more information on eligibility and how to set up an account, read our ultimate guide to Traditional IRAs.

 A Traditional IRA is a great account for freelancers, independent contractors, and small business owners who are just starting out and still don’t have much revenue.
 The contribution limits for Traditional IRAs are very low, but account holders can make contributions when they choose and they don’t have to fund contributions for any employees.